Write: Reading Habits and Handrails

 I’m always making notes, on my phone or on little scraps of paper, of books I want to read.
-Titles I hear about from podcasts, from magazine and newpaper articles, from social media, from friends and family.
+Titles I hear about from podcasts, from magazine and newspaper articles, from social media, from friends and family.
 I’ll read a biography of an author and then want to read all the books referenced within it, too.
 I scour bibliographies for sources as well.
-I’m a giant goddamn geek about things and always have been.
+I’m a giant geek about these things and always have been.

 Why I read: Nonfiction